alumae/gst-kaldi-nnet2-online/README.md

 # CHANGELOG
+2016-06-23: Got rid of the GStreamer property warnings at startup, thanks to @MathieuDuponchelle.

 2015-11-05: Minor changes for compatibility with Ubuntu 12.04 (and its older version of Jansson).
 Also use `ReadDecodeGraph` to read fst file, supporting the use of const (mapped) fsts.